openstack-archive/qinling/doc/source/quick_start.rst

 ~~~~~~~~~~~~

 A fast and simple way to try Qinling is to create a Vagrant VM including all
 related components and dependencies of Qinling service.
-For your convenience,
+For quick installation,
-Qinling team already provide a Vagrantfile in ``tools/vagrant`` folder.
+evaluation, and convenience, Qinling team provides a Vagrantfile in
+``tools/vagrant`` folder.

 Qinling is a FaaS implemented on top of container orchestration system such as
 Kubernetes, Swarm, etc. Particularly, Kubernetes is a reference backend